okdistribute/yo-fs/readme.md

   * `path`: the directory or filename to display
   * `entries`: a list of entries with `name`, `size`, `modified`, `createReadStream`
-  * `onclick`: fires when a folder, file, or back button is clicked.
+  * `onclick`: fires when a folder, file, or back button is clicked. onclick is no-opped for server-side renderings.

 ## example